Nottinghamshire County Council unveils plans for new £14 million offices in Hucknall

-Nottinghamshire County Council has unveiled plans that could see it building a brand new £14.7 million flagship building in Hucknall.
+Nottinghamshire County Council has unveiled plans that could see it building a brand new £14.7 million flagship building at the Top Wighay Farm development in Linby.

 The project would be part of a £28 million upgrading of council offices after the authority confirmed staff would spend more time working from home in future.